james2406/CodeFirstGirls-York2016/3 -github/README.md

 * Commits - On GitHub, saved changes are called commits, a bunch of them together read like the history of your project.
 Each commit has an associated commit message, which is a description explaining why a particular change was made

 * Issues - An Issue is a note on a repository about something that needs attention (it could be a bug, a feature request, a question...)

+* Pull Requests - When you make a pull request, you’re proposing your changes and requesting that someone pull in your contribution (aka merge them into their branch)